dogukanarslan/software-development-practice/README.md

 - Change directory to project path
 - Copy .env.example file, rename it as .env, and set variables
 - Run `npm run dev` to transpile scss files and run server
+- Run `docker-compose up` to run project as a Docker container

 ## Technologies
 - Express.js